 About

-*Please note: I am not currently accepting new therapy clients/referrals, nor am I operating a therapy waitlist, as my books are full.
-However, I have occasional availability for WPATH assessments.
-Please email me on hello@lgpsychology.net if seeking a WPATH assessment.
-Thank you.*
+*Please note: unfortunately I am not currently accepting new therapy clients/referrals, or operating a therapy waitlist, as my books are full (please click here for names of other affirming practitioners).
+However, I have got occasional availability for WPATH assessments, and I am also available for professional supervision/training.
+Please email me on hello@lgpsychology.net if seeking a WPATH assessment or supervision/training.
+Thank you :)

-I currently work with adult clients (18yrs+) regarding a range of experiences surrounding identity, neurotype, life transitions, and connection with self, body, others, and place in the world.
-I’m also queer, non-binary, multiply neurodivergent, chronically ill, and disabled, and aspire to provide a safe space for all identities, genders, neurotypes, and bodies.
+I currently work with folks aged 18yrs+ regarding a range of experiences surrounding identity, neurotype, life transitions, and connection with self, body, others, and place in the world.
+I’m also queer, trans, multiply neurodivergent, and chronically ill, and aspire to provide a safe space for all identities, genders, neurotypes, and bodies.

-Areas of work: My areas of expertise include working with LGBTQIA+ community members, neurodivergent folk (especially ADHD and Autism), identity/self-view, eating (disorders, differences, and/or difficulties), life changes or transitions, and burnout, alongside mood, stress, anxiety, and general wellbeing.
+Areas of work: My areas of expertise include working with LGBTQIA+ community members, neurodivergent folk (especially ADHD, Autism, PDA, 2e), and chronically ill folk, identity/self-view, eating (disorders, differences, and/or difficulties), life changes or transitions, and burnout, alongside mood, stress, anxiety, and general wellbeing.

 The services I offer are include: